Premium Financing

 Insurance Financing

-Banks, trust companies and private lenders view the investment value of permanent life insurance (predominantly whole life) as a collateral asset credited at 100% of the value.
+Banks, trust companies and private lenders commonly treat permanent life insurance (predominantly whole life) as a collateral asset, often credited at 100% of its cash surrender or policy value.
+An Insurance Funding Arrangement (IFA) is the structured process used to fund such life insurance policies using tailored financial mechanisms.

 3. Funding Arrangement